'You didn't deserve this' - Tributes left to Batley motorcyclist, 56, killed in Wakefield crash

-Floral tributes have been left at the scene of a fatal crash in Wakefield.
+Floral tributes have been left for a Batley man who died at the scene of a fatal crash recently.

-Andrew Dawson, 56, from Batley, died at the scene of the collision on Aberford Road, Stanley, on Tuesday, October 15.
+Andrew Dawson, 56, from Batley, died at the scene of the collision on Aberford Road, in Wakfield, on Tuesday, October 15.

 At 6.15pm, a Peugeot Expert van heading towards the city was attempting to turn right into Castle Gate when it was in collision with a Suzuki GSX Motorcycle travelling in the opposite direction.